 Some trans men fear the strength of testosterone, it is a powerful hormone.
 Will it cause too much masculinisation, too quickly?
 Would it be better to start really slowly and see how things go?
 Puberty is scary for anyone, imagine if it was your second time around.
 In these cases, a low dose could be the preferred option.

 Transitioning is no small feat

 There are people who start taking hormones and then stop, and then start again and then stop.
-Transitioning from a birth assigned gender and realising one’s true gender identity is no small feat.
+Transitioning from a birth-assigned gender and realising one’s true gender identity is no small feat.
 If you then consider how potentially cold, cruel and unaccepting society can be, is it any wonder that some people choose to take things slowly?
-The journey can be scary and the desire to ‘go home’ overwhelming.
+The journey can be scary and the desire to ‘go home’ is overwhelming.

 The concept of having to ‘prove’ oneself to be emphatically trans masculine or trans feminine in order to qualify for hormones, is one with which many gender variant people are all too familiar.
 So often we hear from people who say they feel like they have to exaggerate their experience, for fear of being refused treatment if they explain that their needs are more subtle.